17 players who refused to play for their clubs: Scholes, Sterling, Dyer & more

-From exiling themselves in another country to refusing to come off the bench, we’ve taken a look at some of the most famous cases of footballers going on strike.
+From exiling themselves in another country to refusing to come off the bench, here are some of the most famous examples of footballers effectively going on strike.

-The latest in the list of striking footballers, Mahrez appears to have got it the wrong way around, striking after he’s not got the move away he so desired.
+Mahrez seemed to get things the wrong way around, striking after being denied the transfer he so desired.

 To be fair to Tevez, Roberto Mancini did apparently tell him to “go back to Argentina” after the striker refused to come on in a defeat to Bayern Munich.

-But then he just didn’t come back.
-His suspension from the club ended but Tevez refused to return from Argentina for two months before he eventually came back and scored a number of vital goals as City won the Premier League title.
+The only trouble was, Tevez didn’t come back even after his club suspension had been lifted, staying in his homeland for two months before he eventually came back and scored a number of vital goals to help City win the Premier League title.

-As if being one of the best players at Euro 2016 and one of the most exciting in the Premier League, as well as a fresh £100,000-a-week contract wasn’t enough, Payet bizarrely decided he wanted to return to Marseille, and refused to play for Slaven Bilic’s side.
+As if being one of the best players at Euro 2016 and one of the most exciting in the Premier League, as well as a fresh £100,000-a-week contract wasn’t enough, in January 2017 Payet decided he wanted to return to Marseille, and refused to play for West Ham.

-He subsequently said he was bored of the defensive football West Ham played.
+He subsequently said he was bored of the defensive football Slaven Bilic’s side played.
 “You could say I was pissed off, yes,” he said.
 “I worked hard in every game without taking any pleasure.”

 ”Andy O’Brien came to me on Friday and said that he no longer wanted to play for this football club,” Grayson said after his side beat Burnley in 2011.